 - 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCDGE B2, CSUGE D1, IGETC 4A, C-ID ANTH 130 - Advisory: ENGLISH 101 or 101X or 101Y or 101Z - As an introduction to linguistic anthropology, this course will cover the study of language, culture, and society from an anthropological perspective.
 Language will be presented as a form of social interaction in which participants do things with and through everyday talk.
 Topics include the biological basis of communication and speech, the relationship between language and culture, the structure of language, language origins, language through time, language variation, language in social context, the ethnography of communication, nonverbal communication and writing, and linguistic Anthropology in the contemporary world.
-Special topics may include pidgins and creoles, language death and revival, and the relationship between language, identity, and power.
+Special topics may include pidgins and creoles, language, identity, and power.